AntonioFeijaoUK/www-demos123-net/docs/vpc-96-111-autoscalling.md

 * SNS - Simple Notification Services - sends email when a new machines was added by ASG (cpu-usage-scale-IN and cpu-usage-scale-OUT simples-policies)

+* CloudWatch - Added widget into Dashboard with CPU metric of the AutoScalling EC2's CPU utilisation

 ---

 ## Link